Type.GetTypeFromCLSID Method (Guid, String)

 System.__ComObject regardless of whether the CLSID is valid.

-The GetTypeFromCLSID method supports late-bound access to COM objects from .NET Framework apps when you know the object's class identifier (CLSID).
+The GetTypeFromCLSID method supports late-bound access to unmanaged COM objects from .NET Framework apps when you know the COM object's class identifier (CLSID).
 The class identifier for COM classes is defined in the HKEY_CLASSES_ROOT\CLSID key of the registry.
 You can retrieve the value of the IsCOMObject property to determine whether the type returned by this method is a COM object.